cielecki/day-composer/docs/roadmap.md

 **Passive Listening Agent:**
 Explore the ability to enter a voice-activated mode where the system waits for a wake phrase like "Hi Navigator" to start interacting. **This is only possible via external app.**

+**Computer Activity Monitoring and Plan Adherence:**
+Explore intelligent computer activity monitoring that tracks task adherence and discovers new tasks based on actual usage patterns.
+The system would analyze applications, websites, files, and time allocation to verify plan adherence, redirect users when they deviate, suggest tasks from recurring patterns, and provide productivity insights.
+This creates seamless integration between digital behavior tracking and personal productivity management. **Privacy and user consent would be paramount, with full control over monitored data.**

 ## General Notes